MerlinDesigns/hardware/em2/README.md

 use the same fingers for the same buttons you would use on more traditional leverless controllers.

-![Picture of the Em's bottom.
+![Picture of the Em2's bottom.
 It is 3D printed in red PLA.
 On that surface, there are ten white, hexagonal buttons.
 From this perspective there are seven buttons on the left and three buttons on the right.
 The left buttons are clustered similar to sideways arcade buttons with an additional button on the top.
 The right buttons are arranged in a staggered line](pictures/em2-bottom-view.jpg "The business end of